GuilhermeDBeitum/GuilhermeDBeitum/README.md

-Hello, I'm Guilherme, web systems developer. my specialty is front-end programming.
+Hello, I'm Guilherme, web systems developer.
+My specialty is front-end programming.
-Committed to the service to be performed, I perform in the best possible way, I always use good logical reasoning, to try to finalize the deployments without leaving errors.
-Proactive, I always try to improve the work environment.
-I have experience with computers, systems and spreadsheets.
-I work with my Xpointer system, for Raspberry cards, I maintain computers (hardware and software) and, for a long time, I am a freelance WebDev.
+Committed to the service to be performed, I act in the best possible way, always using good logical reasoning, to try to finalize the implementations without leaving any errors.
+I have experience with systems, dashboards, devops methodology and various tools.
+I currently work as a freelance webdev and perform maintenance on computers (hardware and software).
+I like to study a lot, to know new programming languages ​​and technologies, I always try to improve myself and keep myself updated.
 I am punctual with my commitments and I highly value meeting deadlines.

   https://guilhermebeitum.com.br